At the Core of a Le Moyne Education

 Courses and Requirements

-If you would like to learn more about courses, requirements, and opportunities for the Core Curriculum, please click here.
+If you would like to learn more about courses, requirements, and opportunities for the Core Curriculum, please see the Le Moyne College catalog.

 Because Le Moyne's Core is global in nature, students are encouraged to study abroad when possible.
 The Core Director works with students and their advisors to facilitate such direct immersion in other cultures.

 Like all matriculated students, transfer students must complete Le Moyne's core curriculum.
-The intent of the core program for transfer students is to ensure the integrity of a Le Moyne education while acknowledging the importance of flexibility when transferring credits from other institutions.
+The intent of the Core curriculum for transfer students is to ensure the integrity of a Le Moyne education while acknowledging the importance of flexibility when transferring credits from other institutions.
 Transfer students should speak with Le Moyne's office of admissions which will help them to gain maximum credit for college work already completed.

 Distinctive Elements in Le Moyne’s Core Curriculum